Angmo-finance/angmo-finance.github.io/content/goals.md

 The question here is _where_ do I want to settle down.

 From a financial point of view, it should be feasible.
 I own some real estate back in my home country.
 I don't draw any interest from it, I use it to help my parents and family.
-But it should be possible to at cover downpayment.
+But it should be possible to cover downpayment.